Why are buyer personas important?

 Ideally, two people from your team should be present on the call.
 You should have one team member acting as the principal interviewer and a Marketing Assistant who can take notes of interesting opinions and relevant observations.

 If at all possible, do not rely on the interviewer to also be responsible for noting down the insights unearthed in the call.
-You want to maintain a comfortable flow of conversation to make the interviewee as comfortable as possible.
+You want to maintain a flow of conversation to make the interviewee as comfortable as possible.

-First, make sure the team facilitating the interview has studied up on the intent of each persona question on the questionnaire.
+First, make sure the team facilitating the interview has studied the intent of each persona question on the questionnaire.
 Without a sense of what information they should be receiving for each question, they won’t know when and how to ask poignant follow-up questions.

 Additionally, it can also be helpful to send your questions to the interviewee ahead of time.
 This does two things.
 It puts the interviewee’s mind at ease knowing what’s coming and it provides a greater probability of getting thoughtful responses.